-Thomas Shelton Boggess was born Apr 13, 1836 at Huntsville, Madison County, Alabama.
-His parents were Bennett Boggess and Eliza L. Wellborn.
-Tom was the fourth child of seven children born in that Boggess family.
+Thomas Shelton Boggess was the fourth child of seven children born to Bennett Boggess and Eliza L. Wellborn in Huntsville, Madison County, Alabama.
 The second child born into the family also had the name of Thomas Shelton Boggess, but he died at only three days old.
 A daughter was born next, then a son, who was given the name Thomas Shelton Boggess, about whom this report gives focus.